Since COVID-19 wreaked havoc on every facet of life, colleges and universities have experienced an...

-Enrollment Management Strategies, and 6 Key Components of a Strategic Enrollment Management Plan
+7 Key Components of a Strategic Enrollment Management Plan

-"He who fails to plan is planning to fail," Winston Churchill famously said.
+Strategic Enrollment Management | What is Strategic Enrollment Management"He who fails to plan is planning to fail," Winston Churchill famously said.
 While he was speaking about war plans in World War II, his words of wisdom hold true for contemporary enrollment management.

-Having a strategic enrollment management plan for your institution means youâre more likely to succeed in establishing priorities, combatting uncertainty, and achieving your student enrollment goals.
-We know, though, itâs not always easy to create a strategic enrollment management plan from scratch.
+Having a strategic enrollment management plan for your institution means you’re more likely to succeed in establishing priorities, combatting uncertainty, and achieving your student enrollment goals.
+We know, though, it’s not always easy to create a strategic enrollment management plan from scratch.

 Use the information in this article about strategic enrollment management and the free template to create and communicate guiding principles and priorities for the next two to five years.

-What is Strategic Enrollment Management?
+What is Strategic Enrollment Management in Higher Education?

-Strategic Enrollment Management, or SEM, is all about getting the right students to enroll in your school and making sure they stay until graduation.
-It's a game plan that covers everything from marketing and admissions to student services and financial aid.
-The goal?
-To boost enrollment numbers, improve student retention, and ultimately, increase graduation rates.
-SEM helps schools identify their strengths and weaknesses, target their marketing efforts, and offer financial aid more effectively.
-It's about ensuring your seats are filled with students who are a good fit for the institution and are likely to succeed.
-With a solid SEM plan, schools can better allocate resources, enhance the student experience, and secure their long-term success.
+SEM helps institutions identify their strengths and weaknesses, target their marketing efforts, and offer financial aid more effectively.
+It's about ensuring your seats are filled with students who are a good fit for your institution and are likely to succeed.
+With a solid SEM plan, you can better allocate resources, enhance the student experience, and secure their long-term success.

-Creating the Six Components of a Strategic Enrollment Management Plan
+How to Create a Strategic Enrollment Management Plan

-The strategic enrollment management plan weâre outlining for you here has six key components:
+The strategic enrollment management plan example we’re outlining for you here has seven components:

 1. The Introduction

-- Summarize the focus of the plan
+• Summarize the focus of the plan

-- Give some key institutional data
+• Give some key institutional data

-- List the planâs contributors and the strategic enrollment management committee members
+• List the plan’s contributors and the strategic enrollment management committee members

-- Include the mission, vision, and guiding principles for the enrollment management department or division at the institution
+• Include the mission, vision, and guiding principles for the enrollment management department or division at the institution

 The Introduction is the cornerstone of your Strategic Enrollment Management plan, setting the tone for what's to come.
 You'll provide key data that offers a snapshot of your institution's current state, serving as a baseline for measuring future success.
 The names of those who have contributed to the plan, as well as the members of the SEM committee, are listed to ensure transparency and accountability.
-Most importantly, the Introduction will encapsulate the mission, vision, and guiding principles that will steer your enrollment management strategies.
-This comprehensive overview ensures that everyone involved has a clear understanding of the plan's objectives and the roadmap to achieve them.
-With a well-crafted introduction, you pave the way for the strategies and tactics that follow.

 2. Institutional and Situational Assessment